Nazzy88/Citi_Bike_Tableau/README.md

 # Citi_Bike_Tableau
-Aggregate Data From the Citi Bike Trip History Logs to Build a Data Dashboard, Story, or Report Using Tableau
+Aggregate Data From the Citi Bike Trip History Logs to Build a Data Dashboard, Story, and Report Using Tableau

 ### Tableau Public Website
-https://public.tableau.com/profile/nazia5720#!/vizhome/CitiBikeAnalysis_15988533209510/BikeStory
+Please expand the window by clicking on the bottom right button once you are on the site to be able to see all visualizations on each page: https://public.tableau.com/profile/nazia5720#!/vizhome/CitiBikeAnalysis_15988533209510/BikeStory

 ## Background